pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

                   class

-Interactive mode uses a combination of tab-completion and auto-suggestion  for aut completion which are both always active:
+Interactive mode uses a combination of tab-completion and auto-suggestion  for auto-completion which are both always active:

   * :term:`tab-completion` - In this mode, a single <TAB> enables the display of available completion possibilities for command groups, commands, options